snyk/pages/_policies/1_terms-of-service.md

 ### 7. Using the Services

-You agree to comply with the Acceptable Use Policy https://snyk.io/policies#acceptable-use-policy with regards to your use of the Services, Service Data and Documentation, including any material and data you transmit using the Services.
+You agree to comply with the Acceptable Use Policy at [https://snyk.io/policies#acceptable-use-policy](https://snyk.io/policies#acceptable-use-policy) with regards to your use of the Services, Service Data and Documentation, including any material and data you transmit using the Services.
 This Acceptable Use Policy is hereby incorporated into these Terms of Use.

 A breach of the Acceptable Use Policy will constitute a breach of these Terms of Service, and may result in termination or suspension of your account in accordance with these Terms of Service.

 ### 8. Purchases

 If you choose a paid-subscription plan, you agree to pay us fees in accordance with the relevant pricing plan.
-Details of those fees are set out on our Pricing Page https://snyk.io/pricing (which do not include VAT).
+Details of those fees are set out on our Pricing Page at [https://snyk.io/pricing](https://snyk.io/pricing) (which do not include VAT).

 Depending on the pricing plan chosen by you, our third party payment processor will (and you hereby authorise it to) bill your payment card for the applicable fee in advance on or shortly after the date you subscribe for a paid plan and each month or anniversary thereafter, until terminated by you or us.
 The fees are non-refundable, except as expressly stated otherwise in these Terms of Service.